nmt28/FARMA/README.md

 # FARMA
-FARMA is currently available under RSGISLib V4 via docker.
-FARMA will be updated for RSGISLib V5
+FARMA is currently available under RSGISLib V5

 FARMA is the Fusion Approach for Remotely-Sensed Mapping of Agriculture.